You are here: Urology Textbook > Bladder > Bladder pain syndrome/interstitial cystitis

 Causes of Bladder Pain Syndrome and Interstitial Cystitis

 The etiology of interstitial cystitis is highly controversial and most likely multifactorial.
-Suspected causes are discussed in the following sections: mast cell activation, increased permeability of the urothelium, infection with unknown organisms and neurogenic inflammation.
+Suspected causes are discussed in the following sections.
+Inflammatory mast cell activation leads to increased permeability of the urothelium, fibrosis and reduction of bladder capacity.

 Increased Permeability of the Urothelium:

 An impaired glycosaminoglycan layer leads to a leaky urothelium and toxic substances, allergens or bacteria may invade deeper bladder wall layer and cause an inflammatory process.
-Whether the increased permeability of urothelium in patients with interstitial cystitis is the primary step in the pathophysiology or can be seen as a consequence of an inflammatory cascade is unclear.
+It is unclear whether the increased permeability of urothelium in patients with interstitial cystitis is the primary step in the pathophysiology or a consequence of an inflammatory cascade.
 An impaired glycosaminoglycan layer can be detected using the potassium test (see below), which is positive in a subset of patients with bladder pain syndrome.
-The specifity of the test is low, because the potassium test is also positive in patients with bacterial cystitis or radiation cystitis.
+The specifity of the test is low, since the potassium test is also positive in patients with bacterial cystitis or radiation cystitis.
 On the other hand, there are successful treatment options which rather damage the glycosaminoglycan layer (e.g. bladder distention).
 Increased urothelial permeability as a primary step of IC pathophysiology remains debatable.

 Infection of the Urinary Bladder Wall: